 About the Instructor

 Giuseppe Albanese attended the University of Vermont and received his degree in history in 1966.
 In 1989, after five years of intensive study, he developed a dynamic education program entitled The Joy of Opera.
 For the past 30 years, he has lectured extensively on numerous operatic subjects and has produced several video documentaries.
+Maestro Albanese will be celebrating 25 years with Lifelong Learning at FAU in 2020.

 Recipient of the 2000 Excellence in Teaching Award